wdpypere/docs-test-comps/docs/CCM/configuration.md

     returns `getTree` of the element identified by `$path`.
     Any other optional arguments are passed to `getTree`.

     If the path does not exist, undef is returned.
+(Any error reason is set as the `fail` attribute and the error is ignored.)